 9. Fibres of _______ resemble that of silk and hence, it is popularly known as ‘artificial silk’.

-Answer: (C) rayon
+Answer: (C) Rayon

-Solution: Rayon was developed as an alternative for silk.
+Solution: Rayon was developed as an alternative to silk.
 It is prepared by the chemical processing of wood pulp or cellulose.
 It resembles the texture and look of natural silk and can be woven like silk fibres.
 Hence, it is also called artificial silk.

 10. Firefighters’ uniform is coated with a plastic that is fire resistant.
 Identify the plastic from the given options.